samsuanchen/blink01/README.md

 In loop(), the code waits until timeChangeLevel to get into if statement to

-    1. set changLevel to LED pin level.
+    1. LED pin level is set to changLevel.
-    2. update timeChangeLevel
+    2. timeChangeLevel is updated.
-    3. toggle changLevel
+    3. changLevel is toggled.